 In May of 2016, the hashtag #DefendGirlsNotPopPunk popped up in response to Parker Cannon kicking a fan off stage, which was followed by t-shirts proudly showing off the slogan.
 Poking fun at Man Overboard’s “Defend Pop Punk” shirts, the “Defend Girls” shirt featured a brain in place of a gun (The joke writes itself).

 [bctt tweet=”#DefendGirlsNotPopPunk popped up after Parker Cannon kicked a fan off stage.” username=”wearethetempest”]

 Not long after, a Twitter account sporting the slogan as its handle emerged.
 “This is what we’re about,” the account’s pinned tweet reads.
 “See the thread below and join us in ending misogyny in the scene.”

 This is what we're about.
 See the thread below and join us in ending the misogyny in the scene.

 And what Defend Girls is about is not just misogyny, but takes on the task of understanding intersectional identities, and how marginalized people fall through the cracks.
 In rallying against the status quo.
 Defend Girls aims to defend pop punk not just for a target audience, but to make the greater scene safer for all.

 Through humorous takes and voicing microaggressions, Defend Girls quickly grew to nearly 1k followers within the first few months of its conception.
 The account has given a voice to fans, artists, and industry workers within the genre, and has allowed the issues to be aired out to a wider audience.
-The Tempest chatted with the two teens behind the scenes of DGNPP to talk about how they’re using social media to reclaim space in the scene.'That night Kayla texted me and said we have to do something about this.'
-Click To Tweet
+The Tempest chatted with the two teens behind the scenes of DGNPP to talk about how they’re using social media to reclaim space in the scene.

 The Tempest: Before we start, tell us about yourselves.